JadeDickinson/mcu-rewatch/README.md

 1. Run `npm run vuetype` to generate TypeScript declaration (`.d.ts`) files for Vue components.

+1. Run `npm run dl-posters` to download MCU movie posters from IMDb if they haven't already been downloaded.

 1. Run `npm run build` to build webpack bundle from source files.

 1. Run `npm start` to run the server (currently just a static-serving Express server).